Authors: Dr. Athanasios Pallis and Dr. Jean-Paul Rodrigue

 Efficiency commonly refers to the operational performance of ports and the maximization of the produced output with given resources or the production of a given output with limited possible resources.

-Operational performance measurements focus on productivity and relate to the physical quantities of items, the levels of effort expended, the scale or scope of activities, and the efficiency in transforming resources into some product (or service).
+Operational performance measurements focus on productivity and relate to the physical quantities of items, the levels of effort expended, the scale or scope of activities, and efficiency in transforming resources into some product (or service).
 Indicators traditionally used to measure terminal operations efficiency (productivity) include berth occupancy, revenue per ton of cargo, capital equipment expenditure per ton of cargo, turnaround time, and the number of gangs employed to facilitate cargo operations.
-Such efficiency measurements span within a performance continuum from maritime operations to terminal and hinterland operations.
-This performance is too important to be measured at the terminal level since the facilitation of cargo arriving, staying, and leaving the terminal through various bundle services stand as vital functions in integrated transportation chains.
+Such efficiency measurements span a performance continuum from maritime operations to terminal and hinterland operations.
+This performance is too important to be measured at the terminal level since the facilitation of cargo arriving, staying, and leaving the terminal through various bundled services is vital in integrated transportation chains.
 Efficiency performance is measured at the port level as well.
 On the one hand, the performance of different terminals might diverge.
-On the other hand, it is not uncommon for users to select first the port they will use and, in the next phase, select the terminal.
+On the other hand, it is not uncommon for users to select first the port they will use and, in the next phase, the terminal.

 2. Operational Efficiency